-This project seeks to create and establish the technological foundations for secure and easy to deploy building energy efficiency applications, and demonstrated the effectiveness of this foundation.
-By utilizing pervasive, low-cost wireless sensors integrated with traditional Building Management Systems (BMS), consumer-sector building components, and personalized smartphone devices, the Hamilton project’s aim is to reduce energy consumption while improving occupant comfort and satisfaction.
+This project created and established the technological foundations for secure and easy to deploy building energy efficiency applications, and demonstrated the effectiveness of this foundation.
+By utilizing pervasive, low-cost wireless sensors integrated with traditional Building Management Systems, consumer-sector building components, and personalized smartphone devices, the Hamilton project’s aim is to reduce energy consumption while improving occupant comfort and satisfaction.

 Sensors for improving building performance are rapidly populating the market, driven in part by the drive to reduce greenhouse gas emissions resulting from energy production as well as improve the interior environment for healthy and more productive spaces.

 The Hamilton sensor was designed as a low-cost high-performance sensor that is modular and interoperable.
 The objective of the Hamilton project was to create, evaluate and establish the technological foundations for secure and easy to deploy building energy efficiency applications utilizing pervasive, low-cost wireless sensors integrated with traditional Building Management Systems (BMS), consumer-sector building components, and powerful data analytics.